 If Vin < 3.3V, the comparator is driven to GND, and the P-MOSFET turns off to allow power to be sourced from the USB port.

-The MOSFET acts as a switch here and sources the right power supply.
+The Arduino MOSFET acts as a switch here and sources the right power supply.
 It either supplies power from the USB connection.
 Or it supplies power from the barrel connector, keeping the serial communication part of the USB intact.
-The output from the MOSFET is fed to the onboard 3.3V regulator which then generates the 3.3V that we can use.
-In this way, multiple inputs are handled by the comparator-MOSFET duo, and we have one less thing to worry about.
+The output from the MOSFET is fed to the onboard 3.3V regulator.
+This regulator then generates the 3.3V that we can use.
+In this way, the comparator-MOSFET duo handles multiple power inputs, and we have one less thing to worry about.

-This article should now enable you to understand how the power expansion rail is wired.
+In this article, we have seen the wiring of the power expansion rail.
 It should also help you answer the question of how is it possible to have the barrel connector power up the Arduino and simultaneously attach a USB cable to transfer data to the Arduino microcontroller.
 With this we wrap up the Arduino Uno power supply subsystem, in the next post, we will look at the ATmega16U2 subsystem.